Lock screen may refer to either of the following:

-The lock screen is a new feature introduced with Windows 8 and also available in Windows 8.1 and Windows 10.
-It displays an image, the time and date, and can even show your preferred apps such as your calendar, messages, and mail, all while your computer is locked.
-The picture shows the Windows 8 lock screen.
+2. With Windows, the lock screen is a new feature introduced with Windows 8 and also available in Windows 8.1, Windows 10, and Windows 11.
+It displays an image, time and date, and can show preferred apps, such as your calendar, messages, and mail, all while your computer is locked.
+The picture below is an example of the Windows 10 lock screen.